LaZeAsh/notes/content/Physics - Unit 3 test.md

 - Number 4 will be on the test without friction
 - Number 6 on the test as a multiple choice question
 - F$_s$ - F$_F$ =
+- Algebra will be relatively simple on the test
+-